 I am a Planetary Science Ph.D. student in the Department of Earth, Atmospheric, and Planetary Sciences (EAPS) at the Massachusetts Institute of Technology (MIT).
 I have a B.S.E. in Aerospace Engineering and a minor in Physics from the University of Michigan, Ann Arbor.

 During my undergraduate studies, I discovered my passion about the universe and its unknowns.
 I find it exciting to study the many problems of the universe and I am intrigued by how the universe is manifested around us.

 My research interests include understanding the formation process of the solar system through the characterization of different bodies, focused on paleomagnetism and geophysics.
 I am also interested in the evolution of life on Earth and the implications of it for habitability elsewhere.

-I also enjoy fencing, yoga, cooking and drinking coffee.
+I also enjoy fencing, yoga, cooking, coffee and collecting shoes.